 The next paragraphs are devoted to introduce some basic notions in an intuitive way as possible, by following an increasing complexity.
 The coarsest approach corresponds to the notion of "topological stratification" extending the notion of C^r -fibration (Ehresman, 1946).
 Pieces are given by topological subspaces X_i making part of a partition of X which are called "strata".
 From a local viewpoint, they fulfill "good incidence conditions".

-There is no a unique criterium for such partition: they depend on the category (for the absolute case) and the choice of a map $f: X \to Y$ (for the relative case).
+There is no a unique criterium for such partition: they depend on the category (for the absolute case) and the choice of a map $f : X \to Y$ (for the relative case).
 So, for the C^0 -topology, incidence conditions involve to the adherence $\overline{X_i} \subset X_j$ of adjacent strata; in the PL- or the PS-category they involve to non-empty intersections between linear subspaces or between Ps-manifoilds.
-Their linearization gives again flag bundles.

-The specification of "good matching conditions" depends on the C^r -framework and applications to be performed, and involve to "basic objects" X, Y and C^r -maps $f: X \to Y$ between them.
+The specification of "good matching conditions" depends on the C^r -framework and applications to be performed, and involve to "basic objects" X, Y and C^r maps $f : X \to Y$ between them.
 So, they can be formulated in quite different frameworks, from set-theoretical ones till the most sophisticated interactions in dynamical environments.
-The last ones give "dynamical stratifications" on a generalized "tangent bundle" τ_P of the Phase space P = TM.
-Their local version is locally expressed in terms of matrix equations for dynamics, e.g..
+Last ones give dynamical stratifications in a generalized "tangent bundle" of the Phase space, e.g..
 To avoid pathologies of geometric-based approaches based on C^r -equivalences on intersections $U_i \cap U_j$ of domains for coordinate charts, one uses "attaching maps".
 In the last case, "good conditions" are formulated in terms of regular maps (submersions and immersions in the smooth case) for matching together eventually singular "objects".
-Their extension to non-regular maps to the Phase space P requires to identify generic singularities of Lagrangian and Legendrian manifolds 2